Expansion of the A-Leagues: South Coast Football

 In 2008, South Coast Football, led by Eddy De Gabriele and inspired by Wollongong City Council, launched a bid to join the A-League.
 Former Socceroos Scott Chipperfield and Tim Cahill both supported the bid, with plans to establish a football academy in the region.
 Additionally, Bruce Gordon, Australia's 14th wealthiest person, was rumoured to have backed the bid.

 Southern Cross

 Formed by former South Melbourne president Jim Marinos, Southern Cross planned to base their operations out of Casey Fields, similar to the Melbourne Heart bid.

 Tasmania United

-A taskforce started by Football Tasmania, led by businessman John McGirr was started to find funding for an A-League team in Tasmania.
+A taskforce started by Football Tasmania, led by businessman John McGirr, was started to find funding for an A-League team in Tasmania.
 The name Tasmania United was registered by the taskforce and it was suggested that the team play games in both Hobart and Launceston alongside joining the league in the 2011/12 season.
 Sheik Mohammed Hussein Ali Al Amoudi was also linked with the bid.
-Andrew Wilkie also supported building a stadium at Macquaire Point before the AFL stadium was set built there.
+Andrew Wilkie also supported building a stadium at Macquarie Point before the AFL stadium was set to be built there.